phac-nml/irida/doc/administrator/web/index.md

   * `ncbi.upload.user` - FTP Username
   * `ncbi.upload.password` - FTP password
   * `ncbi.upload.baseDirectory` - base directory in which to create SRA submissions
+  * `ncbi.upload.namespace` - Preface for file upload identifiers to NCBI.
+This namespace is used for guaranteeing upload IDs are unique.

 Web Configuration
 -----------------